 My journey to becoming a Dance Fitness Instructor is something I describe as from Bar to Barre!
 (Or maybe Barre to Bar and back to Barre is more accurate!)

 I started dancing when I was 10, the first style I did was Jazz and this is my favourite style to do even now, more specifically Fosse or Precision Jazz (Rockettes style!)
-This was just before I started secondary school so when I went to secondary I joined the after school dance club and danced every Friday after school, my first school show was called, ‘Aquinas Goes to the Movies’ and we did ‘Diamonds are a Girls Best Friend’.
+This was just before I started secondary school so when I went to secondary I joined the after school dance club and danced every Friday after school, my first school show was a dance to ‘Diamonds are a Girls Best Friend’.

 I stayed in dance club until year 11 and by then I was also doing ballet, tap and jazz outside of school and joined a contemporary dance project too!
 So I was doing five classes per week!
 Then in sixth form I studied Performing Arts so continued to dance and wanted to do dance at uni.
 I loved studying musicals at school and that is something that has stuck with me, I collect show programmes!